 "We did the whole thing in three months, from before the songs were written until the album was mastered and turned in," said Young.
 "It happened kind of fast.
 It was like something comes along and you have to jump on and do it.
 You can't stop until it's done because obviously we knew we were onto it.
 And we've learned over the years that when the wave comes along, you'd better grab it.
 So that's what we did, and we just stayed on it until it was up on the beach.
 It wore me out, but in a real good way.
 I feel real lucky to have caught that one."

-Aside from hearkening back to the amplified swagger of Young’s loudest classics, Ragged Glory also highlighted his wry sense of humor, which had too frequently taken a back seat during the po-faced ’80s.
-The record’s third track, “F*!#in’ Up,” surveyed half a life’s worth of boneheaded mistakes with pounding catharsis; three songs later, Young and Crazy Horse served up a cover of “Farmer John,” the Don and Dewey classic that offered a horny farm boy’s ode to a country girl.
+Aside from harkening back to the amplified swagger of Young's loudest classics, Ragged Glory also highlighted his wry sense of humor, which had too frequently taken a back seat during the po-faced '80s.
+The record's third track, "F*!#in' Up," surveyed half a life's worth of boneheaded mistakes with pounding catharsis; three songs later, Young and Crazy Horse served up a cover of "Farmer John," the Don and Dewey classic that offered a horny farm boy's ode to a country girl.

 While the album still had its darker moments, and Young continued to be willing to indulge in politically oriented songwriting, the overall effect was a record that — in spite of its occasionally monolithic sound — shuffled and swung instead of lumbering.